fosfad/json-pointer/README.md

 ### Processing JSON documents

 Functions for processing JSON Pointers are designed to work only with JSON-like JavaScript structures, like those returned by [`JSON.parse()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/JSON/parse) method.
-It means these functions may work incorrectly if used with complex JavaScript objects, for example, if some properties of passed object contain functions.
+If these functions will meet [`undefined`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/undefined), [`Function`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Function) or [`Symbol`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Symbol) types or [`Infinity`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Infinity) and [`NaN`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/NaN) numbers, then behavior is not clear because these types and values are not explicitly supported by the library.
+It may be changed in the future, so you may [create an issue](https://github.com/fosfad/json-pointer/issues) describing your use case why you and others may need it.

 #### `getValueByJsonPointer` function